Underwater Noise and Whales

 Satellite tags for whale tracking

-A total of 13 new pygmy blue whale tagging tracks were recorded over 2021-2023 adding to the 31 previously recorded satellite tag tracks.
-To track the movement and behaviour of pygmy blue whales migrating through the offshore waters of Western Australia two types of satellite tags were used.
+The research partnership program with the Australian Institute of Marine Science (AIMS) and the Centre for Whale Research (CWR) to improve the understanding of the movement and behaviour of pygmy blue whales through the offshore waters of northwest Australia utilising satellite tags released a new paper in 2025.
+The researchers tracked the movement and behaviour of pygmy blue whales migrating through the offshore waters of Western Australia using two types of satellite tags.
 The fastloc GPS tag tracked the long distance migratory journeys and pathways of northbound whales.
 The pop-up satellite archival tags (PSATs), equipped with accelerometers, provided 3D dive profiles from which migratory swimming, exploratory dives, foraging and lunge feeding behaviours were identified.
-Combining both data streams allowed for the tracking of the horizontal and vertical movement behaviour in space and time.
+Combining both data streams allowed for the tracking of the horizontal and vertical movement behaviour in space and time ,and most importantly they identified where and when foraging and feeding occurred.

-All tagging was conducted with the relevant animal ethics permitting and no whale was injured as a result of the tags.
+All tagging was conducted with the relevant animal ethics permitting and no whale was injured as a result of the tags